TritonDataCenter/sdc-docker/docs/api/commands/rm.md

 command which will delete them.
 Any running containers will not be deleted.

+## Instance Protection

+It's possible to create containers that cannot be removed by adding a label during container creation: triton.instance.undeletable=true.
+To remove such a container, the tag must first be removed.

+An example of creating such a container with the instance-protection label:

+    $ docker run -d --label triton.instance.undeletable=true nginx

+To remove such labels, see [Instance Protection](https://apidocs.joyent.com/cloudapi/#instance-protection).
+It cannot be done through docker directly.

 ## Divergence

 The SDC Docker implementation does not support the following arguments: